Transfer Azure Virtual Machine to Akamai Using Disk Images

 "Standard_B2s"

-1. Show the details of a specific VM size configuration, supplying the location of your Resource Group and the VM size.
+3. Show the specifications for a VM size by replacing LOCATION (e.g. westus) and VM_SIZE (e.g. Standard_B2s) with the location of your Resource Group and your VM size:

 az vm show \